franferri/start_a_kata/README.md

 Python
 * In PyCharm, just open the folder: "your-kata-project-using-python"

-**Run the example tests**
-Go to the tests folders of the projects and select run.
+* Open settings, Project interpreter, Add new, Mark Inherid global site-packages, and save
+* Edit run configurations, Working Dir, remove the ending "/tests" save and Run.

-### Using a bit the console too
+### Run the example tests

-The Java and Kotlin example projects use maven, and maven is build in them, you don't need any maven installed in your computer.
+The **Java** and **Kotlin** example projects use maven, and maven is buildin in the examples, you don't need any maven installed in your computer.
 You can run the tests with the following commands

     $ cd your-kata-project-using-java
     $ ./mvnw clean test

-The Python project is Python 3, to run the tests from the console you just need to:
+The Python project is Python 3, to run the tests from the console you just need to follow: https://github.com/franferri/your-codingdojos-katas/tree/master/your-kata-project-using-python3

-	$ cd your-kata-project-using-python
-	$ python3

-### Creating your first test
+### Creating your first test (suggested convention)

 ![Test in 5 steps](https://github.com/franferri/your-codingdojos-katas/blob/master/images/test_in_5_steps.jpg)